The EU Institutions

 The Institutional Triangle

 There are three core institutions which make up the legislative and executive power of the EU.
-Together, the European Parliament, the Council of the European Union and the European Commision are responsible for making policy and decisions.
-The European Commission propses EU legislation while the Council and the Parliament jointly adopt it.
+Together, the European Parliament, the Council of the European Union and the European Commission are responsible for making policy and decisions.
+The European Commission proposes EU legislation while the Council and the Parliament jointly adopt it.

-- The European Parliament is made up of 751 Members, who are directly elected by voters in all Member States, represent the European People's interests with regard to EU law making and make sure other EU institutions are working democratically.
+- The European Parliament is made up of 705 Members, who are directly elected by voters in all Member States, represent the European people's interests with regard to EU law making and make sure other EU institutions are working democratically.

-- The Council of Europe is made up of different Member States' government Ministers, depending on the legislation being discussed.
+- The Council of the European Union is made up of the Member States' government Ministers, depending on the legislation being discussed.
 Ministers defend their national interests in the Council.

 - The European Commision promotes the interests of the EU as a whole.
-Each Member State nominates one Commissionser to the European Commision.
+Each Member State nominates one Commissionser to the European Commission.

 The Parliament: A Voice for the People

-Representing 500 million European citizens, the European Parliament represents the second largest democratic electorate in the world (after the Parliament of India) and the largest transnational democratic electorate in the world; there were 375 million eligible voters in 2009.
-The European Parliament is also the first EU institution mentioned in the European Treaties, ranking it the “first institution” of the EU, before the Council and the Commission.
-Thus, the EP President precedes all the national and European authorities at the European level.
+Representing 450 million European citizens, the European Parliament is the second largest democratic electorate in the world (after the Parliament of India) and the largest transnational democratic electorate in the world; there were over 400 million eligible voters in 2019.
+The European Parliament is also the first EU institution mentioned in the European Treaties.